Drealine/weatherlinklive-driver-weewx/README.md

 - Change on weewx.conf station_type = WLLDriver
 - Know your station ID by following this link : https://weatherlink.github.io/v2-api/authentication default API request is : https://api.weatherlink.com/v2/stations?api-key=YOURAPIKEY&api-signature=YOURAPISIGNATURE&t=CURRENTTIMESTAMP
+You can use this tool to know your station ID : https://repl.it/repls/MeaslyExternalMegabyte#main.php
 - Set parameters as you want at the end of weewx.conf:

 ```